Mk-0-wan/alx-low__level_programming/0x09-static_libraries/README.md

 ```
     ar -s [or] randlib libname.a
 ```
 * This is for faster symbolic lookup during run-time of the program.
-We all no fast is good since of a reliable program.
+We all know fast is good.
 ***
 ### Creating a Static Library
 * There are few steps one needs to follow in order to achieve the result.